Central Kalimantan: Government and administrative divisions

-The six western regencies (covering the original pre-1958 Kotawaringin Regency, have a combined area of 71,565.2 km^{2} and had a total population of 1,264,451 persons as at mid 2025.
-The seven eastern regencies (plus the municipality of Palangka Raya) have a combined area of 81,878.7 km^{2} and had a total population of 1,580,541 persons as at mid 2025.
+The six western regencies (covering the original pre-1958 Kotawaringin Regency, have a combined area of 71,552.48 km^{2} and had a total population of 1,264,451 persons as at mid 2025.
+The seven eastern regencies (plus the municipality of Palangka Raya) have a combined area of 81,877.89 km^{2} and had a total population of 1,580,541 persons as at mid 2025.
 There has been a campaign in Kotawaringin for the six western regencies to be split away to form a separate province.

 In addition to the civil service, Central Kalimantan also recognises a traditional governing system led by traditional leaders known as Damang.
 The province is divided into 67 traditional law areas known as Kedamangan, headed by Damang.
 The system is intended to culturally recognise and preserve the customs and heritage of the Dayak tribes.

 The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The Central Kalimantan Electoral District consists of all of the 13 regencies in the province, together with the city of Palangkaraya, and elects 6 members to the People's Representative Council.

-Railroads
+Railways

-A Russian company had been contracted to build railroads from Central Kalimantan to East Kalimantan for coal transportation, with an estimated cost of US$2.4 billion, that was expected to start in 2013 and be completed by 2017.
+In 2026, Indonesia is evaluating plans to build a 2,772-kilometre railway network across all the Kalimantan provinces to improve logistics and unlock resource-driven growth, though the project remains at an early planning stage.
+A principal line will stretch across Central Kalimantan from West Kalimantan to South Kalimantan.

 Demographics

 Population

-The total population of Central Kalimantan was 2,669,969 people based upon the national census in 2020; the official estimate as at mid 2024 was 2,809,700.
+The total population of Central Kalimantan was 2,669,969 people based upon the national census in 2020; the official estimate as at mid 2025 was 2,844,992.
 The sex ratio of this province is 107 which means there are 107 males to every 100 females.
-The population density of Central Kalimantan is only 18.3 people/km^{2}.
+The population density of Central Kalimantan is only 18.54 people/km^{2}.